mahmudulhasancsedu5/cassandra-ucs/src/java/org/apache/cassandra/db/compaction/UnifiedCompactionStrategy.md

 ## Selecting compactions to run

 Because of sharding, UCS can do more compactions in parallel.
 However, it will often not use all available compaction threads.

 The reason for this is that UCS splits the available compaction threads equally among the levels of the compaction hierarchy.
 For example, if there are 16 compaction threads and we have no other work to do but compact the highest level 5, we can only use up to $\lceil 16/6 \rceil = 3$ threads to do compactions on level 5.
 If we permit more, we risk starving the lower levels of resources, which can result in sstables accumulating on level 0 for as long as that compaction takes, which can be a very long time, and breaking our read amplification expectations.

 In theory, with a fixed compaction parameter each level requires an equal amount of processing resources: for tiered compaction, every piece of data that enters the system goes through one compaction for each level, and for leveled - through $f-1$.
 Because of this UCS reserves an equal number of compaction threads for each level, and assign tasks to the remainder of threads randomly.

 Make sure the number of compaction threads is greater than the number of expected levels to ensure compaction runs smoothly.

-TODO: Revisit this and related code, required resources are proportional to a level's WA; density sharding should make this much less of a problem.
+# Prioritization of compactions

+Compaction strategies aim to minimize the read amplification of queries, which is defined by the number of sstables that overlap on any given key.
+In order to do this most efficiently in situations where compaction is late, we prioritize compaction buckets whose overlap is higher.
+If there are multiple choices with the same overlap, we randomize the selection among them.

+Under sustained load, this mechanism in combination with the above prevents the accumulation of sstables on some level that could sometimes happen with legacy strategies (e.g. all resources consumed by L0 and sstables accumulating on L1) and can lead to a steady state where compactions always use more sstables than the assigned threshold and fan factor and maintain a tiered hierarchy based on the lowest overlap they are able to maintain for the load.

+## Major compaction

+Under the working principles of UCS, a major compaction is an operation which compacts together all sstables that have (transitive) overlap, and where the output is split on shard boundaries appropriate for the expected result density.

+In other words, it is expected that a major compaction will result in $b$ concurrent compactions, each containing all sstables covered in each of the base shards, and that the result will be split on shard boundaries whose number depends on the total size of data contained in the shard.

 ## Differences with STCS and LCS